ATHIFAHS/BI-Analyst-Project-1/README.md

 Insights and recommendations are provided on the following key areas:
 - **Consumer Behavior**: evaluation of changes in the number of customers annually and quarterly, and churn rate to grasp the number of customers leaving the company's products, understanding of consumer behavior in buying company-provided products
-- **Sales Trend Analysis**: evaluation of historical sales patterns based on product categories and city, understanding the impact of customer behavior on sales
+- **Sales Trend Analysis**: evaluation of historical sales patterns, understanding the impact of customer behavior on sales
 - **Product Performance**: an analysis of the company's various product lines, understanding the impact of order quantities and product prices on sales
 - **City Comparison**: an evaluation of sales and order quantities by city